ianw1974/zimbra-build-scripts/README.md

 ssh-keygen -t rsa -b 4096 -C "your_email@address"
 ```

 the email address needs to be the one used for your github account.

+Make sure that there are no other versions of JRE/JDK installed on your build server as these will conflict with openjdk-8 which Zimbra uses.

 Now clone this repository:

 ```
 git clone https://github.com/ianw1974/zimbra-build-scripts